 Do I have to use bacon?

-How can I make it healthier?
+How do I make this dish a little healthier?